Le guide ultime de la vente d'une entreprise

 Prepare detailed financial statements

 Identify and eliminate inefficiencies in your operations.
-Standardizing your processes can not only improve your business's current performance, but also make it more attractive to buyers who are looking for a smooth, well-run operation.
+Standardizing your processes can not only improve your company's current performance, but also make it more attractive to buyers looking for a smooth, well-managed operation.

 Identifying inefficiencies